 If a Member, Authorised Firm, Affiliated Partner, Responsible Individual or Student resigns from Membership before the disciplinary process as set out in this Bye Law 6 is completed the disciplinary process shall be adjourned indefinitely.
 If the Member, Authorised Firm, Affiliated Partner, Responsible Individual or Student applies to be readmitted to the Institute the process shall recommence.
-It shall be decided by Council as to whether the process must be completed prior to re-admittance or post readmittance to Membership.
+It shall be decided by Council as to whether the process must be completed prior to readmittance or post re-admittance to Membership.